Jason-nzd/supermarket-prices-nextjs/readme.md

 ## Setup

-An Azure CosmosDB read-only or read-write connection string must be set as an environment variable in a .env file
+An Azure CosmosDB read-only or read-write connection string must be set as an environment variable in the .env.local file

-.env format
+.env.local format

 ```shell
 COSMOS_CONSTRING=